How to move around in Budapest fast, safe and green in 2023

 Tram 2: It’s like a free sightseeing tour.
 It leaves from Jaszai Mari square and goes on the riverside having the best view on the Danube with its bridges, House of Parliament, Fisherman's Bastion and Buda Castle.

-47-49: This tram line connects the center of Pestand south Buda.
+47-49: This tram line connects the center of Pest and south Buda.
 On it’s way you can get to the Central Market Hall and Gellert Hill.
-Also, If you stay in Maverick City Lodge and your friends are in Maverick Student Lodge, this is the shortcut to each other.
+Also, If you stay in Maverick City Lodge and your friends are in Maverick Urban Lodge, this is the shortcut to each other.

 Tram 4-6: The longest tram ride ever.
 Okay, probably not, but believe me, after a night out it seems very long.
 This line starts from Buda, Széll Kálmán square, crosses Pest and ends in Buda at Móricz Zsigmond square.
-It goes 0-24 so one of your night’s out you’ll probably end up using it.
+Tram 6 goes 0-24, so one of your nights out you’ll probably end up using it.
 Quick tip: They always have controllers on it, even at 2 am, so have tickets with you.

 Budapest affords many fun and zero emission transport alternatives: you can rent electric shared cars for longer trips, e-rollers to cruise around, segways to give a break your legs on a sightseeing tour, e-bikes to tour the Buda hills, e-scooters to turn on the vacation mode.